Power Apps – Model Driven Apps (Part 2)

-Today, Our SharePoint Development Team will will walk you through the second type of Power Apps – Model driven apps.
-Model driven apps are newly added to Power Apps focusing on building apps with responsive UI which runs in any browser and devices with no code or low code approach required.
-The apps are useful as they provide the platform where we can design simple or complex apps.
-Model driven apps access CDS i.e. Common Data Service which uses entities to store data which is alike to Dynamics 365.
+Today, Our SharePoint Development Team will walk you through the second type of Power Apps – Model-driven apps.
+Model-driven apps are recently added to Power Apps focusing on building apps with responsive UI, which runs in any browser and devices with no code or low code approach required.
+The apps are useful as they provide a platform where we can design simple or complex apps.
+Model-driven apps access CDS, i.e., Common Data Service, which uses entities to store data similar to Dynamics 365.

-Let’s go through this app creation and its execution through Customer Details Management demo.
+If you are a SharePoint developer and wish to learn model-driven apps, let’s go through this app creation and its execution through the Customer Details Management demo.

-- Select option ‘Model-driven app from blank’ amongst the three options available.
+- Select the option ‘Model-driven app from blank’ amongst the three options available.

 - Click on Create.

-After the app is created, it will redirect to App Designer screen.
+After the app is created, it will redirect to the App Designer screen.

-Now, the app is created, and we can develop an app using the below 3 stages.
+Now, the app is created, and we can develop an app using the below three stages.

 - Designing Business Data

 - Defining business logic